Single, Diabetic + Looking for Love

 I hid my diabetes from everyone because I was ashamed and I thought they would treat me differently.
 I wanted secrecy and I wanted to be alone because it was easier for me.
 I kept myself from dating for a while because one, I didn’t want to explain diabetes and how to take care of me if I dropped low or went super high.
 However, that is no way to live.
 Through all my trials and tribulations I’ve come out with a few funny stories and many “single diabetic girl” lessons; out of my embarrassment comes wisdom.

 GOING OUT: When I became brave enough to wear clothing that might show my insulin pump, I decided to go out to a bar with my friends.
 I was wearing a crop top and had my pump clipped to my shorts.
-I was having a pretty good time — despite the fact that I had been asked more than once what I had clipped to me or why I had diabetes — when a bouncer grabbed me and asked why I had a wire attached to me.
+I was having a pretty good time—despite the fact that I had been asked more than once what I had clipped to me or why I had diabetes—when a bouncer grabbed me and asked why I had a wire attached to me.
 A wire?
 Had this guy been drinking on the job?
 Nope, it was my insulin pump, I told him.
 He mistook it for a wire and thought I was undercover.

-He did this in front of a ton of people, and when I had to shout it was an insulin pump, that I was diabetic, I started to cry.
+He did this in front of a ton of people, and when I had to shout it was an insulin pump, that I was a person with diabetes, I started to cry.
 I was humiliated.
 Looking back I should have shrugged it off and not let it affect me, but I was new to the lifestyle and was still slightly ashamed.
 My lesson from this story: own your diabetes and make that pump a fashion statement!
 Those who call you out for it, aren’t people you want in your life.

 DATING: While trying to stabilize my blood sugars, learn how to calculate carbs, know the signs of high/low sugar, I also had to figure out dating.
 I didn’t think anyone would want to date me, because I was this walking hazard.